Filter Quotient Model Structures: Examples

 Let us move on from examples of model categories modeling homotopy types (such as Kan complexes), to examples of model categories modeling $\infty$-categories.

 \begin{example} Let $\sset^{Joy}$ denote the category of simplicial sets with the Joyal model structure, $I$ a set and $\cF$ a filter of subsets of $I$.
-Then, by \cref{cor:model category enriched joyal}, the filter product $\prod_\Phi \sset^{Joy}$ is enriched over the Joyal model structure with all objects cofibrant.
+Then, by \cref{cor:model category enriched joyal}, the filter product $\prod_\cF \sset^{Joy}$ is enriched over the Joyal model structure with all objects cofibrant.
 This means the full subcategory of fibrant objects is an $\infty$-cosmos \cite[Lemma 2.2.1]{riehlverity2017inftycosmos}.
 This in particular means there is a well-defined notion of \emph{Cartesian fibration} \cite[Theorem 4.1.10]{riehlverity2017inftycosmos} that satisfies an internal version of the Yoneda lemma \cite[Theorem 6.0.1]{riehlverity2017inftycosmos}.

 If, in addition, $\cF$ is a non-principal ultrafilter, then we can repeat the same argument used in \cref{ex:ultrafilter product sset} to deduce that $\Hom((\Delta^0)_I,-)\colon \prod_\cF \sset \to \sset$ is faithful, meaning the terminal object is a generator.
+However, it is still the case that the category of fibrant objects is not locally presentable or accessible.
+Indeed, as the discrete simplicial set $\bN$ is a quasi-category, by \cref{thm:filter quotient model structure}, the object $(\bN)_{I}$ in $\prod_\cF \sset^{Joy}$ is also fibrant.
+Hence, following the same argument as in \cref{ex:filter product sset}, $\prod_\cF \sset^{Joy}$ cannot have countable coproducts.

 Hence, we have an example of an $\infty$-cosmos that is not locally presentable or accessible, in the sense of \cite{bourkelack2023accessiblecosmos}, that is still generated by the terminal object.
 This means we are generating a whole new class of $\infty$-cosmoi, not yet considered in the literature. \end{example}

 \begin{remark} Let $I$ be a set and $\cF$ a filter of subsets of $I$.
 The identity functor $\id\colon \sset^{Kan} \to \sset^{Joy}$ is right Quillen and homotopically fully faithful, and evidently preserves the initial object.
 Moreover, the left adjoint, which is also the identity, preserves the terminal object.
 This means, by \cref{cor:quillen adjunction}, we have an induced homotopically fully faithful right adjoint $\id\colon \prod_\cF \sset^{Kan} \to \prod_\cF \sset^{Joy}$.
 Intuitively, the image consists of the ``discrete $\infty$-categories'' or ``$\infty$-groupoids''. \end{remark}